marcelscruz/ReactNativeTechStack/README.md

 # Tech Stack

-A list of technologies and information about them using React Native and Redux.
+A list of technologies and information about.

 ## Project